 Pre-recorded workouts are a great option if you want to grow your existing community.
 It’s also a format that will give you time to bank a few different options, so you can consistently share content.
 Think along the lines of uploading a ‘Workout of The Day’ (#WOD) at the same time every day on Instagram.

 This format is valuable to members as it offers flexibility, especially if they’ve not been able to make a live class.
 With this, it’s good practice to record your live workouts.
 This way, people who can’t make class can still access the same session at a later date.
 You can also repurpose the content from your live-streams to promote your home-workouts.
-We’ll get into that part later.

-Before you jump in with filming your workouts, you’ll want to make sure you’ve got some basic equipment ready and a plan of how you’ll go about the process.
+Before you jump in with filming your workouts, you’ll want to make sure you’ve got some basic equipment ready and a solid plan of how you’ll go about the process.

-Best Practices for Stress-Free Filming
+Best Practice for Stress-Free Filming